Muscadine-Labs/Muscadine-Smart-Contracts/contracts/ERC20FeeSplitter-V2/README.md

 ### Owner Privileges

 The contract owner has the following privileges:
-- ✅ Upgrade the contract implementation (`_authorizeUpgrade`)
 - ✅ Add new payees (`addPayee`)
 - ✅ Remove payees (`removePayee`)
 - ✅ Update payee shares (`updatePayeeShares`)
 - ✅ Transfer ownership (`transferOwnership`)

+**Note:** Upgrades are disabled - the owner cannot upgrade the contract implementation.

-**All of these require owner approval**, so using a multi-sig ensures multiple people must approve any changes.
+**All owner functions require owner approval**, so using a multi-sig ensures multiple people must approve any changes.

 ### Security Best Practices